A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Experiments, Results and Analysis

 Table{~}\ref{tab:ResultsParticipantA} summarises the outputs when verifying Property{~}\ref{prop:pLTL-example1} and Property{~}\ref{prop:pLTL-example2} for participant A. The table is organised with grouped columns for each property.
 The \textit{Status} column states whether the property was satisfied or violated within the morning routine.
 The \textit{Time} column indicates the time frame for which the property is satisfied.
 The \textit{Seq} column shows the number of subtraces identified within the interval frame for which the property is satisfied.

 Property{~}\ref{prop:pLTL-example1} was satisfied on all dates between $7\text{:}30$AM and $9\text{:}30$AM except August $28^{th}$.
-Analysis of the counterexample revealed that participant A followed the expected sequence of events between $7\text{:}50$AM and $8\text{:}20$AM, but once in the bathroom, returned to the corridor before going back to the bathroom and closing the shower cubicle door.
-This unexpected transition caused the property to be evaluated as \texttt{FALSE}, even though it is likely that the activity of taking a shower in the morning was completed.
-This suggests that temporal sequences may need refinement to accommodate minor deviations in daily routines.
+Analysis of the counterexample revealed that participant A followed the expected sequence of events between $7\text{:}50$AM and $8\text{:}20$AM, but once in the bathroom, returned to the hallway before going back to the bathroom and closing the shower cubicle door.
+This unexpected transition caused the property to be evaluated as \texttt{FALSE}, even though a morning shower activity was almost certainly completed.
+This indicates that the apparent violation arose from a minor deviation in the sequence, suggesting that temporal requirements may need refinement to accommodate minor deviations in daily routines.

 Similarly, Property{~}\ref{prop:pLTL-example2} was violated only on Sunday, $25^{th}$ August, when participant A did not open the refrigerator before $9\text{:}30$AM.
-On the same day, a slight delay in the shower routine was observed, indicating that weekend routines could shift in terms of when they occur.
-This suggests that defining the start of the day relative to the participant’s first set of sensor activations is an aspect worth exploring further.
+On the same day, a slight delay in the shower routine was observed, indicating that weekend routines could be shifted to later times.
+This suggests that defining the start of the day relative to the participant’s first set of sensor activations is an aspect to be explored further.
 In addition a higher level of specificity may be needed when conducting interviews to address such nuances.

 The two physical properties specified for the layout of participant A were evaluated throughout the day from $7\text{:}00$AM to $8\text{:}00$PM.
 Property{~}\ref{prop:physi-constraint1} held throughout the day.
 Property{~}\ref{prop:physi-constraint3}, related to motion in the kitchen, was occasionally violated.
 The violations occurred when the participant entered the kitchen and opened the bin.
 We believe that these occasional violations occurred because motion near the bin was not properly captured by the motion sensor in the kitchen.